The following guidelines assist with knowing what to report, and how to create and manage issues.

 Sign up for an account

-To create issues or add comments, sign up for an account via the front page.
+To create issue tickets or add comments, sign up for an account via the front page.
 (This is also used to manage accounts for wiki.folio.org, so same account for both.)

 Report various issues